 Business Outreach Workshop Presentation

-The City of Shoreline currently does not have a B&O tax, however State law allows cities to levy a business and occupation (B&O) tax rate of up to .002 applied to gross receipts.
+State law allows cities to levy a B&O tax rate of up to .002 applied to gross receipts.
 Currently, 44 cities in Washington, many of them in the Puget Sound region, impose a B&O tax.

 A B&O tax can be calculated several ways: by gross receipts, the number of employees or number of hours worked, or the square footage of physical locations and/or facilities.
 The tax may be simple – based on a single, easily calculated factor like number of employees, or a more complex factor like square footage.
 Some cities use a combination of factors.